aayomide/rushhour_hack/README.md

 - Model inputs include digital literacy, years in farming, soil quality, and previous loan behavior.

 ### 4. Web App Deployment
-- Users (e.g., microfinance officers) can enter a new farmer’s information and get instant feedback on their loan eligibility or projected repayment behavior.
+- Users (e.g., microfinance officers) can enter a new farmer’s information and get instant feedback on their loan eligibility or projected repayment behavior
+- Farmers also have a web interface via which they can request for a loan

 ## 📊 Key Insights